 Also in accordance with the Campus Security Act, Kishwaukee College will conduct criminal background investigations prior to employing individuals in all full or part-time positions and in security-sensitive positions for student workers and volunteers.

-A hard copy of the Annual Security Report which contains this current catalog section on campus security policies and procedures and also reports criminal offenses occurring on campus and at authorized off-campus activities is available from the Dean of Student Services Office, C2129.
+A hard copy of the Annual Security Report which contains this current catalog section on campus security policies and procedures and also reports criminal offenses occurring on campus and at authorized off-campus activities is available from the Director of Student Success Office, C2129.

 Campus Safety Tips